-Innovators in the biomedical and software industries tend to view patents differently and thus may exhibit divergent positions on the issues surrounding patent reform.
+Innovators in the biomedical and software industries tend to exhibit divergent views on the value of patents.
 Patent protection is critically important to the pharmaceutical and biotechnology sectors as a way to prohibit competitors from appropriating the results of a company's research and development efforts.
-However,

-...patents are not among the key means used to protect innovations in either the computer or semiconductor industries.
-In those two industries, firms rely more heavily on secrecy, lead time and complementary capabilities to protect their inventions.65
+However, patents are not among the key means used to protect innovations in either the computer or semiconductor industries.
+In those two industries, firms rely more heavily on secrecy, lead time and complementary capabilities to protect their inventions.

-A difference between the role of patents in the biomedical community and their role in the computer software sector lie with the dissimilar composition of the respective products.
+A difference between the role of patents in the biomedical community and their role in the computer software sector lies with the dissimilar composition of the respective products.
 Typically only a few, often one or two, patents cover a particular drug.
 In contrast, the nature of software development is such that inventions often are cumulative and new products generally embody numerous patentable inventions.
-While few companies other than those that manufacture drugs need to deal with the relevant pharmaceutical patents,
+While few companies other than those that manufacture drugs need to deal with the relevant pharmaceutical patents, computers are ubiquitous-and as a result, so is software authorship ...
+Thus, a patent on a drug creates potential liability for those companies in the pharmaceutical business, while a software patent creates potential liability for any company with its own website or software customizations, regardless of its business.